Military history of Japan: Global U.S.-Japan alliance

 The JGSDF and the Indian Army conducted their first joint military exercise in the Indian state of Mizoram from 27 October to 18 November 2018.
 It's primarily anti-terror drills and improving bilateral cooperation with 60 Japanese and Indian officers.

 Japan and the United States conducted the biggest military exercise around Japan thus far in the biennial Keen Sword from 29 October to 2 November 2018.
 It included a total of 57,000 sailors, marines and airmen.
 47,000 service members were from the JSDF and 10,000 from the U.S. Armed Forces.
 A naval supply ship and frigate of the Royal Canadian Navy also participated.
 There were simulations of air combat, ballistic missile defense and amphibious landings.

 Since 2008, the number of scrambles by the JASDF to intercept Chinese aircraft has increased rapidly.
 In 2010 there were scrambles against 31 Chinese aircraft and 193 Russian aircraft.
 In 2018 this increased to 638 Chinese aircraft and 343 Russian aircraft.
-Chinese aircraft flight paths are mostly in the East China Sea, around the Ryukyu islands and through the Korea Strait.
+Chinese aircraft flight paths are mostly in the East China Sea, around the Ryukyu Islands and through the Korea Strait.
 Russia frequently conducts flights orbiting Japan.

 The Ministry of Defense reported in fiscal 2018 that there were 999 scrambles by JASDF jets against mainly Chinese and Russian unidentified aircraft.
 That is the second highest amount of scrambles by the JASDF since 1958.
 638 (64%) were Chinese aircraft and 343 (34%) were Russian aircraft.
 On June 20, 2019, two Russian bombers (Tupolev Tu-95) violated Japanese airspace twice on the same day.

 In December 2018, the Ministry of Defense announced they would procure an additional 63 F-35As and 42 F-35Bs.
 This increases the total F-35 Lightning II procurement from 42 to 147.

-The Japanese government approved the first ever JSDF dispatch to a peacekeeping operation that's not lead by the United Nations.
+The Japanese government approved the first ever JSDF dispatch to a peacekeeping operation that's not led by the United Nations.
 Two JGSDF officers will monitor a cease-fire between Israel and Egypt at the Multinational Force and Observers command in the Sinai peninsula from 19 April till 30 November 2019.

 On 19 April 2019, Japan and the United States confirmed that cyberattacks are also covered by the bilateral security treaty.
 This will be judged on a case-by-case basis.
 Defense cooperation will increase for outer space, cyber and electronic warfare.

 Defense Minister Takeshi Iwaya announced plans to deploy Type 12 surface-to-ship missiles in March 2020.
 They have an increased range of 300 km and will be used to protect the southern Ryukyu Islands.
 Japan is also developing high-speed gliding missiles with a range of 1000 km.